 How Stratus.hr Protects Client Data

 Stratus.hr has an independent verification and audit done each year to maintain its SOC 1 Type 2 certification.
-While this elective step isn’t required by the PEO industry, it provides clients with piece of mind that their information is protected with the highest degree of data security.
+While this elective step isn’t required by the PEO industry, it provides clients with peace of mind that their information is protected with the highest degree of data security.
 (Not sure what a SOC 1 audit is?
 Learn here.)

 To ensure data entries are authentic, Stratus.hr provides custom-built software and an employee app that enable clients and employees to securely log in and make changes themselves.
 This prevents service reps from having to decipher whether a fax, text, email or phone call are truly authentic, and the software has built-in security features to ensure any changes made are authorized and are not transmitted in an unsecure portal.

 For more information about security measures or what you can do to avoid a phishing scam, please contact us at email@example.com.
+Not a current Stratus.hr client?
+Complete the form below and our team will be in touch with you shortly!

 An employee’s hacked personal data may make your company prone to a phishing scam.